Master PRESS PROFILE 15

 Design in 2020 — what will interactive design look like?

-As part of our series on design in 2020, George Gottl, chief creative officer at UXUS, explores what interactive design will look like in the coming year.
+As part of our series on design in 2020, George Gottl, chief creative officer at FutureBrand UXUS, explores what interactive design will look like in the coming year.

 7 July, 2022